iiasa/message-ix-models/doc/global/water/climate_impacts.rst

 Forcing Scenarios
 ^^^^^^^^^^^^^^^^^

-Water availability data are provided for three forcing scenarios, drawn from the ISIMIP3b protocol and reported in the model under the legacy RCP labels (van Vuuren et al., 2011 :cite:`vanvuuren_2011_rcp`):
+Water availability is supplied as a fixed set of CWatM runs over the SSP-RCP scenario combinations.
+Three forcing scenarios are shipped, drawn from the ISIMIP3b protocol and reported in the model under the legacy RCP labels (van Vuuren et al., 2011 :cite:`vanvuuren_2011_rcp`):

 .. list-table:: Available climate forcing scenarios
    :widths: 25 25 50